 Multi-Axis Sensors 101

 Have you ever tried to build a piece of furniture with half the tools necessary?
 It just doesn’t work.
-And this same problem occurs when you try to test and measure force and torque on complicated types of machinery like an aircraft assembly or advanced robotics on a single axis.
-In response to meet this complex force measurement need, Interface has developed a product line of 2-axis, 3-axis, 6-axis, and axial torsion load cell sensors.
+And this same problem occurs when you try to test and measure force and torque on complicated types of machinery, like an aircraft assembly or advanced robotics, on a single axis.
+In response to meet this complex force measurement need, Interface offers a product line of multi-axis sensors.

-Data-driven design is at the forefront of product development, especially in highly-regulated markets like aerospace, medical and industrial.
-Interface’s multi-axis sensors are designed to provide the most comprehensive force and torque data points on advanced machinery.
-With our industry-leading reliability and accuracy, these multi-axis sensors are able to provide the data our customers need to ensure performance and safety in their product design.
+Data-driven design is at the forefront of product development, especially in highly-regulated markets like aerospace, medical, and industrial automation.
+Interface’s 2-axis, 3-axis, 6-axis, and axial torsion load cell sensors are designed to provide the most comprehensive force and torque data points on advanced machinery.
+With our industry-leading reliability and accuracy, these multi-axis sensors can provide the data our customers need to ensure performance and safety in their product design.

+TIP: Use the Interface Multi-Axis Sensor Guide to find the right solution based on your test criteria.
 To provide you with more insight, here’s an overview of Interface’s multi-axis sensors and their unique capabilities.

 3-Axis Load Cells